SynFutures/docs/docs/whitepaper.md

 3. It should reflect the fundamental advantage of blockchain, i.e. trustlessness, to realize financial inclusiveness.
-The “inclusiveness” in this project focuses not on the users, but on the other role of a platform, i.e. financial service providers.
+The "inclusiveness” in this project focuses not on the users, but on the other role of a platform, i.e. financial service providers.
 We will strive to gain the confidence of the network’s idle liquidity by solid smart and open smart contracts, and continue to improve our